-In my previous post we looked at various partitioning techniques in PostgreSQL for efficient IoT data management.
+In my previous post we looked at various partitioning techniques in PostgreSQL for efficient IoT data management using IoT Solution.
 We do understand that the basic objective behind time based partitions is to achieve better performance, especially in IoT environments, where active data is usually the most recent data.
 New data is usually append only and it can grow pretty quickly depending on the frequency of the data points.

 ‘Internet of Things’ is the new buzzword as we move to a smarter world equipped with more advanced technologies.
 From transport to building industry, smart homes to personal gadgets, it’s not just about gadgets and sensors anymore.